Discover your credit position and find out how to understand it with finder.

 Will my credit score be the same with each provider?

-Each credit bureau has their own credit score, for example, Equifax has the Equifax Score, so your score will not be the same with each one.
+Each credit bureau has their own credit score, for example, Experian has the Experian Score, so your score will not be the same with each one.

 How often can I access my credit file?

-You can order a free copy of your credit file once a year or up to 90 days after you have a credit application rejected.
-However, you can pay to receive your credit file multiple times a year from credit bureaus or purchase a package or credit monitoring service to keep an eye on your credit file.
+If you want to order your credit report directly from the bureau, you can order a free copy of your credit file once a year or up to 90 days after you have a credit application rejected.
+You can also pay to receive your credit file multiple times a year from credit bureaus or purchase a package or credit monitoring service to keep an eye on your credit file.

 What do I need to provide to get my credit file?